EkoCommunications/UpstraUIKitAndroidSample/sharepost/readme.md

 If you want to set a `Component Level` setting:

+Class able that you can call `.postShareClickListener(this)` in Builder as follows:
+   1. EkoMyFeedFragment class
+   2. EkoCommunityFeedFragment class
+   3. EkoGlobalFeedFragment class
+   4. EkoPostDetailFragment class
+   5. EkoUserFeedFragment class

 In your Activity or Fragment need to extend `ISharePostClickListener` class and override `shareToExternal(context: Context, post: EkoPost)` function

 ##### Example: